Shahabgeravesh/Note-Taker-/Readme.md

 # Note Taker

-Full-stack application designed for note taking purposes.
+Full-stack application designed for note taking purposes using node.js and express.js.
+All the information is stored within node.js so we can have a functional server to save data and make changes.
+Node.js creates html routes as well as api routes.

 ## Getting Started